common-workflow-language/user_guide/src/introduction/basic-concepts.md

 The specification has different versions.
 The version covered in this user guide is the {{ cwl_version }}.

-The specification version can have up to three numbers separated by `.`'s (dots).
+The specification version can have up to three numbers separated by `.`s (dots).
 The first number is the major release, used for backward-incompatible changes like the removal of deprecated features.
 The second is the minor release number, used for new features or smaller changes that are backward-compatible.
 The last number